Hartman throws 3 TD passes as No. 9 Notre Dame preps for showdown with 41-17 win against C Michigan

 Central Michigan: at South Alabama next Saturday.

-Notre Dame: Irish coach Marcus Freeman played linebacker for Ohio State (2004-2008) and was a gaduate assistant for the Buckeyes in 2010.
+Notre Dame: Freeman played linebacker for Ohio State (2004-2008) and was a gaduate assistant for the Buckeyes in 2010.
 His first game as Irish coach was a 21-10 loss at Ohio State last year.